-Navigating workers’ comp and getting the right benefits can be tricky.
-At Jacobs, Schwalbe & Petruzzelli, P.C., our lawyers can help.
+Navigating the workers’ compensation system and getting the right benefits can be tricky.
+The lawyers at Jacobs, Schwalbe & Petruzzelli, P.C. can help.
 We want every injured worker to get the benefits they need to recover from their injury and get back to work.
 We also represent family members seeking death benefits for a loved one who died as a result of their work.

-Our millions of dollars in results speak volumes about our experience, dedication and commitment to clients.
+Our results speak volumes about our experience, dedication, and commitment to clients.

-If you were hurt on the job, you generally cannot sue your employer for damages, even if they were negligent.
+If you were hurt on the job, you generally cannot sue your employer for damages, even if they were negligent (Like with many things under the law, there are exceptions, which our trained lawyers are on the lookout for).
 Instead, you must pursue compensation through New Jersey’s workers’ compensation system.

 Through a successful workers’ compensation claim, you can get medical benefits as well as wage replacement.
 There are several types of wage replacement benefits:

-- Permanent total disability is payable when the residuals of your work injury leave you with no ability to perform any kind of work activity
+- Permanent total disability is payable when the residuals of your work injury leave you with no ability to perform any kind of work activity; and

 The amount of benefits you receive depends upon your prior earnings, within certain limits.